hzget/hzget.github.io/programming/log.md

 # Logs

-Logs provides details on what happened during the program.
+Logs provides details on what happened during the run-time of a program.
-It can help users and support engineers to check some information.
+It can help users and support engineers to check app status.
 Further more, it can be analyzed by the AI program for special aims.
 Besides that, it also helps engineers to debug issues.

-## skills to check logs
+## skills to debug issues via logs

-With an existing log, the engineer shall find useful info from it.
+With an existing log, the engineer may find useful info.
 He shall examine the logs carefully just like a detective.
 Truth floods in tons of logs.
 The detective shall be sharp and patient.
 He shall be very experienced in finding "clues".